-Involve the broader community and explore the potential to solve contemporary problems with code by hosting a community event or app showcase.
+Involve the broader community and explore the potential of code for solving contemporary problems by hosting a community event or app showcase.
 These events are also the perfect way to show off your club members' talents!

 1. Plan the big event.
-Set a date and invite students, teachers, parents and community members to attend.
+Set a date and invite students, teachers, parents, and community members to attend.

-Allow time for each team to present its project and hold a short Q&A session.
+Allow time for each team to present their project and hold a short Q&A session.
 If you have a large group, you can split the club into two rounds where members can watch each other's presentations.